0xASTRA/CTF-Walkthroughs/OSCP-LABS/Proving Grounds Play/EASY/SunsetNoontide.md

 e**********************************6
 root@noontide:~#
 ```
--> This was an easy one!
+-> This was a very easy one!